raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Make background sprites for your scene
+title: Create a background from backdrop and sprite objects

 ---

 The background is the very back of your scene - it might be a skyline, a street, a forest or a bedroom wall - whatever suits your project best.

-Below is an example of a blue background with **Hill** sprites.
+Below is an example of a **Sky** background with **Hill** sprites.
 You can use the example below to create any background and objects you require in your scene.

-To create a sky blue Backdrop go to **Backdrops** and select **Paint**.
+To create a sky blue backdrop go to **Backdrops** in the **Stage pane** and select **Paint**.

 ![Select sprite paint](images/challenge2-backdrop-paint.png){:width="400px"}

 In the **Backdrops tab**, select a suitable **Fill** colour with no **Outline**.
-Go to the **Rectangle** shape and draw a rectangle, ensuring you cover all of the stage area shown as an outline in the **Paint Editor**).
-Don't forget to title your backdrop **Sky**.
+Go to the **Rectangle** shape and draw a rectangle, ensuring you cover all of the stage area (shown as an outline in the **Paint Editor**).
+Don't forget to title your backdrop.

 ![Select Fill and Outline](images/challenge2-backdrop-fill-outline.gif){:width="400px"}

-Everything else for you scene will be created as a sprite which will sit on the **Sky** backdrop.
+Now you will create background sprites for your scene which will sit on the **Sky** backdrop.

-Now go to **Choose a Sprite** and select **Paint** to create a new sprite costume which in this example is a few hills.
+Go to **Choose a Sprite** and select **Paint** to create a new sprite costume which in this example will be hills.

 ![Make hills as one sprite costumes](images/challenge2-backdrop-sprite-costumes.gif){:width="400px"}

-Choose a colour and a series of ovals using the **Circle** tool.
-Draw a number of ovals and a rectangle at the bottom of the **Costume Editor**.
+Choose a colour and draw a series of ovals using the **Circle** tool.
+Then draw a rectangle at the bottom of the bottomof the same colour.

-Objects that sit further away in your scene appear lighter in colour - to achieve this you can lower the sprite costume's colour **Saturation**.
-The sprite costume will then appear further away.
-Altering the colour saturation to create a sense of depth is a traditional technique used by landscape painters.
+Inthereal-world, objects that sit further away appear lighter in colour - to achieve a more realistic effect you can lower the colour **Saturation** of the ovals that are smaller to make them appear further away.
+Altering colour saturation to create a sense of depth is a traditional technique used by landscape painters.

 ![Make hills saturated](images/challenge2-saturation.png){:width="400px"}

-Use the **Front** and **Back** tools to move your shape so it sits correctly within your scene.
+Use the **Front** and **Back** tools in  the**Paint editor** to move your shapes foreward or backwards so they sit correctly within your background.

 ![Make hills saturated](images/challenge2-saturation-front-back.png){:width="400px"}

-Now select the shapes and **Group** them together.
-You will now be able to adjust or move them as one shape.
+You can select all the shapes and **Group** them together so that you can adjust them or move them as one shape.

 ![Group shapes](images/challenge2-group-shapes.png){:width="400px"}

 Don't forget to title your sprite.
-It may help to title each costume.
+It also helps to title each costume.

-You can also create shapes as objects in a number of sprite costumes.
-Then a character sprite can move between the shape objects.
+You can also create the same shapes as sprites rather than as a sprite costume.
+Then a character sprite can move between the shapes.
 This may suit your project.

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites-person.gif)